SolaceProducts/pubsubplus-azure-quickstart-template/README.md

     <img src="http://armviz.io/visualizebutton.png"/>
 </a>

-The fields that need to fill out are:
+The fields that you need to fill out are:
 1. Resource Group - A new group or an existing group available in pulldown menu once "Use existing" is selected.
 2. Location - Select region most suitable to you.
 3. Storage Account Name – New or existing storage account